betterscientificsoftware/bssw.io/Articles/Blog/2021-05-IntroToGPUProgramming.md

 doubled roughly every 18 months (Moore’s law<sup>[1]</sup>) while the power consumption remained constant (Dennard scaling<sup>[2]</sup>).
 This meant that it was possible to produce faster processors, i.e., processors with higher clock speeds, by increasing the transistor count without observing a corresponding rise in the energy required to operate them.
-Around 2003-2004, CPUs performance started to flatten<sup>[3]</sup>.
-As chips became denser with tinier transistors running at higher clock speeds, heat dissipation turned into an issue and energy usage began to grow dramatically.
-Seeing that these obstacles made it difficult to achieve ever higher clock speeds, the focus shifted towards designing multicore chips capable of processing tasks in parallel.
+Around 2003-2004, CPU performance started to flatten<sup>[3]</sup>.
+As chips became denser with tinier transistors running at higher clock speeds, heat dissipation turned into an issue, and energy usage began to grow dramatically.
+Seeing that these obstacles made it difficult to achieve ever higher clock speeds, the focus shifted toward designing multicore chips capable of processing tasks in parallel.
 Thus, the performance gain, as measured by the number of instructions per clock cycle, was achieved by raising the processor core count to enable parallelism instead of enhancing the computing power of the individual core.

 ### Why GPUs?
-In recent years, the need to deliver exascale computing capability and the emergence of data-intensive applications such as AI in the form of machine learning prompted the adoption of hardware accelerators<sup>[4]</sup> to further increase computing performance beyond what multicore technology can deliver.
+In recent years, the need to deliver exascale computing capability and the emergence of data-intensive applications such as artificial intelligence (AI) in the form of machine learning prompted the adoption of hardware accelerators<sup>[4]</sup> to further increase computing performance beyond what multicore technology can deliver.
 An accelerator is any piece of specialized hardware capable of performing certain functions more efficiently than general-purpose processors, and it is used to complement the CPU with the goal of increasing throughput.
-Of particular interest for scientific computing are the Graphic Processor Unit (GPU) accelerators.
+Of particular interest for scientific computing are Graphic Processor Unit (GPU) accelerators.
 While CPUs excel at performing a wide variety of tasks efficiently, they are capable of executing only a few threads in parallel.
 In contrast, GPUs are specialized in data processing tasks and designed with thousands of processing cores to enable massive parallelism.
-Thus, they are particularly suited for highly-parallel and repetitive computing tasks often found in scientific applications.
+Thus, they are particularly suited for highly parallel and repetitive computing tasks often found in scientific applications.
 Currently, six of the ten fastest supercomputers in the world are GPU-accelerated systems<sup>[5]</sup>, and more are going to be deployed in the near future based on accelerators from Intel, AMD, and Nvidia.